 - You receive the full-color, Bordeaux Master-Level study manual for independent reading and study.
 Work through the material when you have time in your schedule.

-- All webinars are live and recorded for on demand replay in video or podcast format…perfect to listen to on your way to work!
+- All webinars are recorded for on demand replay in video or podcast format…perfect to listen to on your way to work!

 - Have a question after watching a recorded webinar?
 Contact your instructors via the Instructor Q & A forum or email Lisa Airey directly.
 The choice is yours.

 - You have a full year to sit the exam…just in case life gets in the way.

 The exam is comprised of three separate sections: 50 multiple-choice questions, four short-answer questions and a map exercise.
 Passing score is 75/100.
 The exam questions and essay topics are taken from the Bordeaux Study Manual and webinars.
 Practice maps are also available on the course.

 Online exam candidates must have a computer (tablet not compatible), a good internet connection, a webcam and a microphone with speakers for proctoring purposes.